naa986/simple-youtube-embed/simple-youtube-embed/readme.txt

 Donate link: https://noorsplugin.com/
 Tags: youtube, video, embed, lazy load, performance Requires at least: 3.0
-Tested up to: 5.6
+Tested up to: 5.7
-Stable tag: 1.0.8
+Stable tag: 1.0.9
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Embed YouTube videos in WordPress with lazy loading beautifully.
+Embed YouTube videos in WordPress beautifully.
 Embed YouTube video with a URL or shortcode and customize the player using this YouTube embed plugin.

 == Description ==

-[Simple YouTube Embed](https://noorsplugin.com/simple-youtube-embed-plugin/) plugin is the easiest way to embed YouTube videos in WordPress with native lazy loading support.
+[Simple YouTube Embed](https://noorsplugin.com/simple-youtube-embed-plugin/) plugin is the easiest way to embed YouTube videos in WordPress.
 This plugin extends the default YouTube embed with advanced player parameters.

-Simple YouTube Embed allows you to lazy load your videos by using the native lazy loading mechanism supported in your browser (The same mechanism that WordPress uses to lazy load images).

 Unlike other YouTube plugins, It doesn't replace your on-page video embed code with JavaScript/HTML code.
 Loading a video with JavaScript doesn't provide any video SEO benefit as a search engine crawler will only see some code instead of the actual video object.